Nicola Kelsall owns and runs Earthtones Sound Therapy. She is a qualified Sound Therapist and her practice is in Arnold, Nottingham.

-Earthtones is located in a converted school, The Old School Business Centre, in Arnold, Nottingham.
+Earthtones based in The Old School Business Centre, in Arnold, Nottingham.
 It is within easy reach of J26 of the M1, the A60, and Nottingham City Centre.
 There is a free, private car park.

 There are a range of treatments available as well as bespoke treatments designed just for you.
-For these, Nicola uses the BAST method of treatment, which combines self reflection with therapeutic sound techniques to improve health and well-being and chooses instruments based on your particular needs.
+Bespoke treatments combine self-reflection with therapeutic sound techniques to improve health and well-being.

 Sound Therapy creates altered states of consciousness in a similar way to deep relaxation or meditation.
 This is perfectly safe and helps the process to have the most effect.
 This is why treatments end with a percussion session which allows you to return to your normal state.

 I use Vedic and Tantric mantras,.
 They are written in Sanskrit (“the Mother of all languages”) and address the universe’s energies.
 You may also hear a monochord accompanying the mantra, which is very relaxing to listen to.
 Oddly enough, modern monochords actually have many strings, all tuned to the same note. which produces complex harmonics, enhancing the treatment.

 Often called “Tibetan Singing Bowls” due to their use in Bon, an ancient Tibetan religion, Himalayan bowls are actually produced in Nepal, India and Bhutan. my bowls are hand-made and fairly traded.
 Made in Nepal from bell bronze, they have the highly-prized harmonics of good bowls.
 Himalayan bowls produce a wonderfully warm, some say sacred, sound.
 A typical bowl treatment has a mixture of playing techniques.